isschoch/korali/source/modules/solver/sampler/HMC/README.rst

 ********************************************************
-HMC (Delayed Rejection Adaptive Metropolis Algorithm)
+HMC (Hamiltonian Monte Carlo)
 ********************************************************

-This is an implementation of the *Delayed Rejection Adaptive Metropolis* algorithm, as published in `Haario2006 <https://link.springer.com/article/10.1007%2Fs11222-006-9438-0>`_.
+This is an implementation of the *Hamiltonian Monte Carlo* algorithm, as published in `Hoffman and Gelman <https://arxiv.org/abs/1111.4246>`_.
-This solver can also be configured to run the standard *Metropolis Hastings* method.
+This solver can also be configured to run the standard *HMC* method.